Santa Fe, New Mexico: Japanese-American internment camp

-New Mexico voted against interring any of its citizens of Japanese heritage, so none of the Japanese New Mexicans were interred during World War II.
+New Mexico voted against interning any of its citizens of Japanese heritage, so none of the Japanese New Mexicans were interned during World War II.
 During World War II, the federal government ordered a Japanese-American internment camp to be established.
 Beginning in June 1942, the Department of Justice arrested 826 Japanese-American men after the attack on Pearl Harbor; they held them near Santa Fe, in a former Civilian Conservation Corps site that had been acquired and expanded for the purpose.
 Although there was a lack of evidence and no due process, the men were held on suspicion of fifth column activity.
 Security at Santa Fe was similar to a military prison, with twelve-foot barbed wire fences, guard towers equipped with searchlights, and guards carrying rifles, side arms and tear gas.
 By September, the internees had been transferred to other facilities—523 to War Relocation Authority concentration camps in the interior of the West, and 302 to Army internment camps.

 The Santa Fe site was used next to hold German and Italian nationals, who were considered enemy aliens after the outbreak of war.
 In February 1943, these civilian detainees were transferred to Department of Justice custody.

 The camp was expanded at that time to take in 2,100 men segregated from the general population of Japanese-American inmates.
-These were mostly Nisei and Kibei who renounced their U.S. citizenship rather than sign an oath to "give up loyalty to the Japanese emperor" (offending them, since they had no identification with the emperor & were being asked to enlist in fighting him while their Japanese-born parents were interned) and other "troublemakers" from the Tule Lake Segregation Center.
+These were mostly Nisei and Kibei who renounced their U.S. citizenship rather than sign an oath to "give up loyalty to the Japanese emperor" (offending them, since they had no identification with the emperor and were being asked to enlist in fighting him while their Japanese-born parents were interned) and other "troublemakers" from the Tule Lake Segregation Center.
 In 1945, four internees were seriously injured when violence broke out between the internees and guards in an event known as the Santa Fe Riot.
-The camp remained open past the end of the war; the last detainees were released in mid 1946.
+The camp remained open past the end of the war; the last detainees were released in mid-1946.
 The facility was closed and sold as surplus soon after.
 The camp was located in what is now the Casa Solana neighborhood.

 Geography

 According to the United States Census Bureau, the city has a total area of 135.6 km2, of which 135.3 km2 are land and 0.3 km2 (0.21%) is covered by water.

 Santa Fe is located at 7,199 ft above sea level, making it the highest state capital in the United States.

-The Santa Fe River and the arroyos of Santa Fe drain the region to the Rio Grande.
+The Santa Fe River and the arroyos of Santa Fe drain the region to the Rio Grande at Cochiti Dam.